x

 More () »

-Dr. Morgan became the CMSD CEO in July of 2023.
+Morgan became CMSD's CEO in July of 2023.

-CLEVELAND — Cleveland Metropolitan School District CEO Dr. Warren G. Morgan is giving the annual State of the Schools address right now as he discusses “his priorities and progress after his first year leading the schools.”
+CLEVELAND — Cleveland Metropolitan School District CEO Dr. Warren G. Morgan gave the annual State of the Schools address Tuesday afternoon in an event hosted by The City Club of Cleveland at the Huntington Convention Center where he discussed “his priorities and progress after his first year leading the schools.”

 Below are some highlights on various topics he discussed throughout the address...